whitneyburton/portfolios/students/george_hudson/20150814-george_hudson-m1.markdown

 personal note: the first part of this project was solo for the few of us in our section of 1507.
 I worked hard to make my code readable and easy to implement other code on top of.
 My downfall was that I did not actually have the engine built which is the foundation of this project, so I had these nice pretty classes that had nothing to ground them and they started to get more abstract and adopt more responsibility than they needed.
 I identified the need to implement the engine (and believe that such a foundation should be laid first in subsequent projects) and was about to implement it(first by readjusting my tests) and then had the project taken away and then was paired with Russell Harms and handed another person's code to adopt.
 This threw me more than I felt it should (I'm sure getting us used to delving into other code was an intentional consequence of this action) and I noticed that I was writing choppy, sloppy code on top of a code base I didn't fully understand with the idea that I would be going back to fix it.
 With time constraints, I kept pushing on to the next issue instead of refactoring once I had something working minimally.
 This led to a lot of technical debt built up during the course of the project.
 I do not feel I met my personal goals for this project.

+Since I did not meet the minimum requirements to pass the Sales Engine Assessment, I was required to build Sales Engine the SQL as my final graded project.
+I still had to use the same base code and ended up refactoring a lot of the time.
+I barely got the spec harness to work before the project deadline.
+Reviewed by Josh Cheek
+Scores
+Functionality: 3
+TDD: 3 (a weak 3)
+Encapsulations: 3
+Ruby Style: 3
+SQL: 2

+I felt extrememly pressed for time on this project.
+I wish I had implemented a bit more complex SQL into ita bove mere SELECTS, INSERTS, and CREATES, but I was barely able to get the spec harness to pass in time.

 Feedback to Me
 --------------------------------------